 It was an easy day trip the next day to the ancient limestone towns of Modica, Ragusa and Noto, the latter famously rebuilt in 18th century in the baroque style after an earthquake destroyed the town in 1693.

 After two nights in Syracuse we drove through olive tree and vine-covered countryside to find the world’s largest collection of late Roman mosaics in situ at the Villa Romana del Castale near Piazza Armerina.
-Also UNESCOSunset at Cefalu protected, the large villa was once owned by Emperor Maximian.
+Also UNESCOprotected, the large villa was once owned by Emperor Maximian.
 Its mosaics are in such good state today because they were covered by a landslide that occurred in the 12th century.